 The consular officer wants to shed light on your qualifications as a student and future professional.
 Keep in mind that students admitted at higher caliber universities will have better chances for a visa.
 However, you should be honest, when telling how many colleges have rejected you before being admitted to this one.
 If you lie, the interviewer can easily find out, which may lead to your visa application rejection.

 Do you know your professors at that university?
 What are their names?
-What city is your school located in?
+What city is your school located?

 The consular might also mention some notable alumni to you, if they know any, or ask you whether you know about any notable alumni of the university you have been admitted to.
 These questions are just to check if you are really interested in getting a proper education, or you are just using this as a way to enter and remain in the US.

 Answer honestly.
-Tell about the reasons you have visited the US before, i.e tourism, training, medical reasons, etc. If you have never been to the US before you can also say that this is not because you did not want to, but you did not have the chance.
+Tell about the reasons you have visited the United States before, i.e tourism, training, medical reasons, etc. If you have never been to the United States before you can also say that this is not because you did not want to, but you did not have the chance.
 Give the impression to the consular that if you don’t get the chance to study there, you would still like to visit the country as a tourist.